+Years ago, it was important for me to start volunteering my time to causes in my community.
 Through the years, I’ve done a lot of volunteer work.
-It’s something I always felt helped feed my soul, and keep me centered on the things that mattered in my life.
-While volunteering, my time wasn’t about my paychecks, or the things I could buy with the paychecks.
-The experiences helped me to understand I was part of something bigger…..
+It’s something I feel helps feed my soul, as well as keeps me centered on the things that matter in my life.
+While volunteering, my time’s not about my paychecks, nor is it about things I can buy with said paychecks.
+The experience helps me understand I’m a part of something bigger…..

-Growing up we always had pets.
+Growing up my family always had pets.
 A dog was always in our home.
 Heck, my Mom had a dog before she had kids.
 Duke was her first baby, and we were never allowed to forget it!
 We adored Duke.
 My kids have the same scenario in our house, because my pug has been with me for almost 14 years.
-Long before I ever met my husband, let alone thought about kids!
+Long before I ever met Mr. Sunflower, let alone thought about kids!

 Why am I telling you about pets, and volunteering?
 Keep reading, it’ll all begin to become more clear, I promise!

 In my business, I do pretty amazing stuff.
 After years of putting in hard work on NovemberSunflower.com, opportunities are handed to me, allowing me to open my children’s eyes to the world around us.
 My desire to teach them about “giving back” is possible thanks to emBARK on Pet Health.
 Even at the ages of 4, and 6, it’s never too young to start volunteering, at least in my eyes, anyway!

 Recently, we visited a local animal shelter on Long Island.
 I introduced the kids to what an animal shelter is: a place where pets “visit” before a family brings them home to love.
 Now, if you missed my post from earlier this month, please take the time to check it out to learn more about the emBARK program, and what it’s doing for local animal shelters.
 If you can’t, please take the pledge for pet health.
 When you make the pledge, Sergeant’s Pet Health kit to a shelter in need.